Skip to content

 Oregon

-Oregon has had 17 mass shootings since 2020 and guns are the second leading cause of death of children.
+Oregon has had at least 19 mass shootings since 2020 and guns are the second leading cause of death of children.
 Lawmakers must do more to keep kids safe from gun violence.
 Learn more about what you can do to help in your state and community.

 Take Action Now